carynJohansen/GSR_2017Application/C.Johansen_GSR.md

 multiple genes, sometimes a large number, contributing to that trait.
 Yield is classic example of a quantitative trait in plants: it a highly heritable trait, with continuous, non-discrete values.
 The genetics underlying quantitative traits are discovered by association with trait variation in a method called genome wide association (GWA).
-In studies on yeild, the number of quantitative trait loci (QTLs) that contribute to yeild as shown by GWA studies has been show to be around 30, but the effect sizes of those QTL (the genetic variation) do not account for most of the phenotype trait variation [7].
+In studies on yield, the number of quantitative trait loci (QTLs) that contribute to yield as shown by GWA studies has been show to be around 30, but the effect sizes of those QTL (the genetic variation) do not account for most of the phenotype trait variation [7].
 The genetic architecture of quantitative traits is a black box in quantitative genetics.

 The goal of this projects is rethink the use to gene expression data as a phenotypic trait for a GWA study, and to combine common methods of characterizing the genetic architecture of quantitative traits in maize for an improved outcome of QTL discovery.
-Defining and mapping plant quantitative traits is difficult but important.
+Defining and mapping plant quantitative traits is important but difficult.
+The main challenge of correctly identifying a QTL is correctly identifying a small signal in complicated noise.
+There are many factors that can confound the results if a GWA study, including sample size, environmental interactions with trait values, population structure, and statistical biases that favor intermediate allele frequencies or overestimating QTL effect sizes [3].
 Developing better methods to better characterize quantitative traits in plants would be improve mapping traits of interest, discovering the genetic architecture for an important trait, and finding loci that are under selection.
 The overall goal of this project is to combine different data types and different but established methods for discovering QTL to better characterize the genetic architecture underlying quantitative traits.

-A widely used approach to gene discovery or analysis for quantitative traits is a top-down approach [4].
-This method begins with phenotype data, and uses GWA to associate possible causative regions of the genome to those traits.
+A widely used approach to gene discovery or analysis for quantitative traits is the top-down approach [4].
+This method begins
+with phenotype data, and uses GWA to associate possible causative regions of the genome to those traits.
-Another approach is to use RNA expression as the intermediate trait between the DNA sequences and the physiological trait.
-Using the RNA expression values as a trait in a GWA can show cis and trans regulation of the expression of a gene, as it can uncover a QTL in or near the gene region (cis-acting), or a QTL far away from the gene that has an impact on gene expression (trans-acting).
+Another approach is to use RNA expression values as a trait in a GWA and associate genomic markers with changes in gene expression.
+This can show cis and trans regulation of the expression of a gene, as it can uncover a QTL in or near the gene region (cis-acting), or a QTL far away from the gene that has an impact on gene expression (trans-acting).

 A potentially powerful combination of these two approaches lies in the ability of gene expression to be clustered by co-regulated genes.

-The main challenge of correctly identifying a QTL is correctly identifying a small signal in complicated noise.
-There are many factors that can confound the results if a GWA study, including sample size, environmental interactions with trait values, population structure, and statistical biases that favor intermediate allele frequencies or overestimating QTL effect sizes [3].
+We will cluster genes by their expression patterns and use a representative gene expression value of that cluster as a trait for a GWA study.

 Here, we
-plan to use phenotypic data and expression data to generate candidate QTL underlying quantitative traits, and use any candidate genes and their effect sizes to look for patterns of local adaptation among maize populations.
+plan to leverage publicly available data and data generated in the Ross-Ibarra and Runcie labs, including both phenotypic data and expression data, to generate candidate QTL underlying quantitative traits, and use any candidate genes and their effect sizes to look for patterns of local adaptation among maize populations.

-It is important to develop methods to accurately detect small-effect QTL.
-Discovering the loci underlying plant traits is important to both breeders and crop breeding programs, and to further elucidating plant genetic networks, plant physiology, and plant evolution. better for mapping traits of interest, genetic architecture for an important trait, finding loci that are under selection.

-In this project, I aim to leverage publicly available data, and data generated by projects within the Ross-Ibarra lab to investigate methods of reducing genetic information to facilitate the characterization the genetic architecture of traits under selection using a top-down approach.
-The
+In this project, I aim to use publicly available data, and data generated by projects within the Ross-Ibarra and Runcie labs to meet the following aims:

-Some quantitative traits have been under selective pressure from both humans and their environments for many generations.
-During the domestication process, humans have altered the genetic architecture of crop plants in ways analogous to local polygenic adaptation: small allele frequency shifts at many different loci.

-#########
-Goals and Objectives

 1. What is the genetic architecture underlying agronomic traits measured by Hirsch et al?
 2. What is the genetic architecture underlying the gene co-expression modules?